How to follow FA Cup third round on the BBC

 BBC One is also showing Newcastle United at League One Sheffield Wednesday on Saturday (18:00) and Chelsea - who have reached four of the past five finals - at Manchester City on Sunday (16:30).

-Tottenham-Portsmouth on Saturday at 12:30 and Aston Villa-Stevenage on Sunday at 16:30 are both live on the BBC iPlayer, BBC Sport website, app and Red Button.
+All these games will also be on BBC iPlayer, along with Tottenham-Portsmouth on Saturday at 12:30 and Aston Villa-Stevenage on Sunday at 16:30, which are on the Red Button as well.

 Last season there were no third-round replays to help with the fixture backlog caused by Covid postponements.